Planning For Your Eloqua SFDC Integration App Migration

 - Improved filtering to prevent sending test data

 - And most importantly, only the new Salesforce Integration App will see new enhancements and improvements

-Your existing integration will continue to work after Feb 1, 2021, so you have time to prepare.
-And you can run both the native and new SFDC Integration App at the same time, making migration and testing much more straightforward.
+Your existing integration will continue to work after Feb 1, 2021, but Oracle no longer provides support or updates.
+You can run both the native and new SFDC Integration App at the same time, making migration and testing much more straightforward.
 However, unless you migrate to the new SFDC Integration App, you won’t be able to leverage new features and performance enhancements.
 Even if you don’t plan to move right away, you should begin planning now and get prepared.

 SFDC Integration App Considerations

 - The feeder to export data from Eloqua to SFDC only runs once per day.
 If you need more frequent exports, you can add a processing step to each form or add processing to other programs or campaigns, or consider using our Contact Cloud Feeder App, which allows feeds to the Program Canvas as frequently as every 5 minutes.

 - The program canvas does not allow the use of a Match or Deduplication rule.

 - You must use SFDC Object Query Language (SOQL) to filter imports into Eloqua from SFDC